We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Pregnant people who have an STI can

-Everyone should receive testing if they believe they are at risk of having contracted an STI or if they show symptoms of an STI.
+Everyone should receive testing if they believe they are at risk of contracting an STI or showing symptoms of an STI.

 Some populations should receive regular testing to minimize the risk of complications.
 We outline these groups in greater detail below.